cradlebio/custom-predictor-template/README.md

    it also invokes it with some example sequences and checks that the predictor output conforms to the contract specified above.

-8. Run `uv run build` to build a docker image of the predictor.
+8. Run `uv run build-docker-image` to build a docker image of the predictor.
 This needs [Docker Engine](https://docs.docker.com/engine/) (Docker CE) or [Docker Desktop](https://docs.docker.com/desktop/) to be installed.